info

 Are there builders that inspire you?

-I admire everyone who’s contributing to the no-code movement.
-But true movements are decentralized.
-They’re not bound to a single individual (or even a handful).
+I admire everyone contributing to the no-code movement.
+But true movements are decentralized and not tied to a single individual or a small group.

 The developers, teams, and companies who are helping create this abstraction layer we call no-code and visual development are the ones driving a lot of this growth.

-Take Baserow, for example—it’s not just about the no-code relational database itself, but also the focus on being open source and being developer-friendly so that anyone can get set up with an instance, have control over their data, and also contribute if they’d like.
-The functionality, combined with the team, with the added open nature of it, makes for a killer combo.
+Take Baserow, for example—it’s not just about the no-code relational database itself, but also the focus on being open source and developer-friendly.
+This allows anyone to set up an instance, have control over their data, and contribute if they wish.
+The combination of functionality, team, and openness makes Baserow exceptional.

-The evolution of Bubble has come a long way, all the way back from the .is domain they used to have.
-I’d peg Bubble as one of the OG pioneers in pushing forward the movement and showing that it truly is possible (pun intended) to build complex apps without code.
+Bubble has come a long way since its early days with a .is domain.
+I consider Bubble one of the original pioneers, demonstrating that it is indeed possible to build complex apps without code.

-Speaking of Bubble, I love what Tom is doing with Saltcorn.
-It aims to be an open source Bubble with an end-to-end solution that includes the frontend, backend, and database.
+Speaking of Bubble, I’m impressed by what Tom is doing with Saltcorn.
+It aims to be an open-source Bubble, providing an end-to-end solution that includes the frontend, backend, and database.

-Another product that has emerged from a similar situation would be Webstudio, which is an open source alternative to Webflow.
-Webstudio even has a .is TLD, just like Bubble did in the early days.
-I’m hoping that’s symbolic and we’re onto something big. 😜
+Webstudio is another product that emerged from a similar situation.
+It is an open-source alternative to Webflow.
+The fact that it also has a .is domain, like Bubble did in its early days, gives me hope for something big.

 I’d include Zapier as being another player in the space that carved out room for others.
 We’re now seeing the emergence of n8n, which is an open source automation platform.